999 Fifth Avenue, Suite 350, San Rafael, CA 94901

 Posted on September 20, 2024 in CDL

-CA defense lawyerOperating a commercial vehicle is not the same as driving a passenger car.
+Napa, CA CDL defense lawyerOperating a commercial vehicle is not the same as driving a passenger car.
 Someone who drives a school bus, heavy-duty truck, or vehicle weighing over 26,000 pounds may find it more physically and mentally taxing than driving a sedan or SUV.
 If the driver cannot handle the demands on his or her mind and body, he or she can present a threat to public safety.

 Therefore, there are certain medical requirements for obtaining a commercial driver’s license (CDL).
 If those requirements are not met, the CDL will likely be denied; or, if a driver develops a medical condition after being issued a CDL, it may be revoked.